Dzi bead: Design

-The number of "eyes," circular designs on the stone, is considered significant.
-The symbolic meaning of these beads is based on the number and arrangement of the dots.
+The number of "eyes", or circular designs on the stone, is considered significant when considering the importance of a dzi.
+The symbolic meaning of dzi beads are sometimes based on the number and arrangement of the dots.

-Origin
+Origins

-Dzi stones made their first appearance between 2000 and 1000 BC, in ancient India: a few hundred thousand were supposedly brought back by Tibetan soldiers from Persia during a raid.
-The malicious effect of the “evil eye” was taken very seriously by these people.
-Dzi were considered to counteract the evil eye.
-The artisans who made the dzi created amulets with “eyes” on them as a “fight fire with fire” form of protection.
-Artisans used agate as the base stone, and then embellished the beads lines and shapes using ancient methods that remain mysterious.
-Treatments may have included darkening with plant sugars and heat, bleaching and white line etching with natron, and protecting certain areas with grease, clay, wax or a similar substance.
-A hole was drilled before the bead was decorated as drilling caused most breakage during the production process, and holes were also useful for stringing and dipping numerous beads as a step in coloration.
-The earliest holes were conical and done with solid drill bits drilling from both ends and, hopefully, meeting near the center of the bead.
+Dzi stones made their first appearance between 2000 and 1000 BC, in ancient India; a few hundred thousand were supposedly brought back by Tibetan soldiers from Persia during a raid.
+The malicious effect of the "evil eye" was taken very seriously by these people, and dzi were thought to counteract the evil eye.
+The artisans who made the dzi created amulets with "eyes" on them as a "fight fire with fire" form of protection.
+Artisans used agate as the base stone, and then embellished the beads' lines and shapes using ancient methods that remain mysterious.
+Treatments may have included darkening with plant sugars and heat, bleaching and white line etching with natron, and protecting certain areas with grease, clay, wax, or a similar substance.
+A hole was drilled before the bead was decorated, as drilling caused most breakage during the production process, and holes were also useful for stringing and dipping numerous beads as a step in coloration.
+The earliest holes were conical and done with solid drill bits drilling from both ends in an attempt to meet near the center of the bead.
 Very small drill tips of chipped flint were used without abrasives and numerous other materials, regardless of hardness, when used with abrasives.
 Neolithic era beads were also drilled with hollow, tubular abrasion driven bits of reed and, later, during the Chalcolithic, copper.
 These drilled a hole with a core of agate inside the tubular drill.
 Tubular bit holes were parallel walled rather than conical, but also done from both ends.
 Both methods required arduous work done with a bow drill, with time and effort being determined by hardness of abrasive, from ground sand (quartz) to corundum.

-Although the geographic origin of dzi beads is uncertain, it is accepted that they are now called "Tibetan beads," just like "Tibetan coral," which also came to Tibet from elsewhere.
+Although the geographic origin of dzi beads is uncertain, it is accepted that they are now called "Tibetan beads", just like "Tibetan coral", which also came to Tibet from elsewhere.
 Tibetans cherish these beads and consider them hereditary gems.
 In this way they have survived thousands of years, being worn by hundreds of individual people.
-Dzi are found primarily in Tibet, but also in neighbouring Bhutan, Nepal, Ladakh and Sikkim.Although Dzi type agate beads were made in the Indus Valley during the Harappan period and at various locations rich in agate deposits in India, such as in Khambhat, since their Neolithic periods, the earliest archaeologically controlled find of an agate bead with Dzi style decoration of straight and curved lines and circular eye found has been from a Saka culture excavation (Uigarak) in Kazakhstan, dated 7th - 5th C. BCE.
+Dzi are found primarily in Tibet, but also in neighbouring Bhutan, Nepal, Ladakh and Sikkim.
+Although dzi type agate beads were made in the Indus Valley during the Harappan period and at various locations rich in agate deposits in India, such as in Khambhat, since their Neolithic periods, the earliest archaeologically controlled find of an agate bead with dzi style decoration of straight and curved lines and circular eye found has been from a Saka culture excavation (Uigarak) in Kazakhstan, dated 7th – 5th century BCE.
 These were said to be imports from India, reflecting long distance trade with the more nomadic Saka or Scythian tribes.